openhive-network/condenser/src/app/help/en/faq.md

 **Vesting** - HIVE tokens that are powered up to Hive Power will earn a small amount of new tokens for holding.

 <a href="#Table_of_Contents_General">^</a>
-## <span id="Where_do_the_tokens_come_from">Where do the tokens come from?</span>

-The Hive network continually creates new digital tokens to reward content creators and curators.
-Some of the newly-created tokens are transferred to users who add value to Hive by posting, commenting, and voting on other people's posts.
-The remainder is distributed to holders of Hive Power and the witnesses that power the blockchain.

-<a href="#Table_of_Contents_General">^</a>
 ## <span id="Where_does_the_value_come_from">Where does the value come from?</span>

 At its root, Hive is simply a points system.
 However, because this points system is blockchain-based, the points can be traded on markets as tokens.
 People buy and sell these tokens, and many hold in anticipation of increased purchasing power for various Hive-related services.